elasalle/Covid_R_L_estim/README.md

 (example links to one connectivity structure by default).

-# Comparison between R estimators on synthetic infection counts
+# Comparison of R estimators on synthetic infection counts

 [demo_compareEstimSynthData.ipynb](demo_compareEstimSynthData.ipynb) is a Jupyter notebook that displays:
 * the comparison of the univariate methods presented earlier on generated univariate synthetic infection counts